abalfoort/iso-constructor/README.md

 Note: to keep all packages you can simply write an asterisk (*) in the keep-packages file.

-## Test ISOs in Qemu
-If you have these (recommended) packages installed, the Qemu test button will be available:
-:   qemu-utils, qemu-system-x86, qemu-system-gui, ovmf

-Note: if you test ISO builds newer than your host system the ISO might not boot or there are erros.
-Upgrade qemu to the latest version (backports).

 # REPOSITORY

 You can create a pool directory structure as in the live Debian ISOs.
 Any .deb are updated automatically during build.
 Release information in the dists directory is generated during build.